-- B.7.1 Full briefings must be attended by all concerned. - B.7.2 Opening briefing must be attended by jury, judges, operational officials, team managers; the object being to explain the running of the competition, the program to be adhered to including the social program, channels of communication, and the basis of judging.
+- B.7.1 Full briefings must be attended by all concerned. - B.7.2 The opening briefing must be attended by the competitors, jury, judges, operational officials and team managers; the object being to explain the running of the competition, the program to be adhered to including the social program, channels of communication, and the basis of judging.

-Specific issues concerning the use of Flight Data Recording Equipment have to be covered during the Opening Briefing.
+Specific issues concerning the use of flight data recording equipment must be covered during the opening briefing.

-- B.7.3 Competitors' briefing must be attended by jury, judges, operational officials, team managers, pilots; the object being to define operating procedures. - B.7.4 Daily briefing must be attended by team managers; the object being to define the day's program. - B.7.5 Met briefing should be attended by pilots and team managers. - B.7.6 Landing briefing must be attended by jury, judges, team managers and all pilots; he object being to define procedures, circuit discipline, signals, etc. - B.7.7 At the beginning of the Championship a Judges Briefing will be given by the International Chief Judge, attended by all International Judges and the Local Chief Judge.
+- B.7.3 The competitors' briefing must be attended by the competitors, jury, judges, operational officials and team managers; the object being to define operating procedures. - B.7.4 The daily briefing must be attended the competitors and the team managers; the object being to define the day's program. - B.7.5 Met briefing should be attended by the competitors and the team managers. - B.7.6 Landing briefing must be attended by jury, judges, team managers and all competitors; the object being to define procedures, circuit discipline, signals, etc. - B.7.7 At the beginning of the championship a judges briefing will be given by the international chief judge, attended by all international judges and the local chief judge.